 These predictions are generated by aggregating forecasters' individual predictions based on their track records.
 Specifically, the predictions are weighted by a function of the forecasters' level of 'skill', where 'skill' is estimated with data on relative performance on a number (typically many hundreds) of resolved forecasts.

-If we assume that these events are independent, the predictions suggest that there's at least a 13.85% chance of catastrophe, and a 2.34% chance of (near) extinction by the end of the century.
+If we assume that these events are independent, the predictions suggest that there's at a ~17% chance of catastrophe, and a ~1.9% chance of (near) extinction by the end of the century.
 Admittedly, independence is likely to be an inappropriate assumption, since, for example, some catastrophes could exacerbate other global catastrophic risks.
-Moreover, the risks might higher be higher than these numbers suggest, given that there are other sources of global catastrophic risk besides the ones in the list.

-Interestingly, the predictions indicate that although nuclear risk and bioengineered pathogens are most likely to result in a major catastrophe, an AI failure mode is by far the biggest source of extinction-level risk—it is at least 6-times more likely to cause near extinction than the second most likely event to do so (namely, nuclear war).
+Interestingly, the predictions indicate that although nuclear risk and bioengineered pathogens are most likely to result in a major catastrophe, an AI failure mode is by far the biggest source of extinction-level risk—it is at least 5-times more likely to cause near extinction than all other risks combined.

 Links to all the questions on which these predictions are based may be found here.